Orange Door Kitchen

 photographs: Studio InSitu Architects, Inc

 In creating spaces for Orange Door Kitchen's new facility in Acton, Studio InSItu envisioned a contrasting dialog and passage of discovery throughout a mostly open floor plan.
-In following the needs of the catering company's multiple food-based disciplines, the front-of-house spaces include a chef's bar and retail area, a demo kitchen, a dining room and fireplace lounge.
+In following the needs of the catering company's multiple food-based disciplines, the front-of-house spaces include a chef's bar-retail area, a demo kitchen, a dining room, and fireplace lounge.
 With their modernized farm-to-table canon, the kitchen showcases the culinary arts while also inviting participants in the process.
 A flexible dining room allows large family-style meals while the fireplace lounge invites guests to linger and indulge as they witness the theatrical process of a chef’s creation.

 The Chef's Gallery is dominated by a large undulating light fixture, trimmed in brass and running the length of the space.
 The cobalt penny-round back splash contrasts dramatically with the copper pots and retail cabinetry for other necessary items for the food lover.
 The dark, hex-floor tile and bright demo kitchen allow multiple chefs a blank canvas to create.
 The kitchen contrasts dramatically with the dark velvet curtains and walnut wood-work that sets the stage for a lush, inviting lounge with fireplace and library wall.
 A playful mural wraps the corner wall of the space creating a whimsical notation to further the dramatic black&white juxtaposition.